- Home

 It's storytime

-If you're a bit of a storyteller yourself, The Tara Building will be putting on their own open mic night.
-Starting on November 15 and finishing up on November 29, relax and listen to famous winter stories or brave the stage and showcase some tales of your own.
+If you fancied yourself a bit of a storyteller when you were a teenager but never had the chance to share your material, The Tara Building will be putting on their own open mic night called Angst from the Archives.
+Come on down on November 6 and dare to read out the best of your worst poetry, journal entries or song lyrics.
+The cringier, the better.
 Don't worry, their welcoming audience love to hear from first-time attendees.

 Cultural evenings